davedx/7guis_api/README.md

 # 7GUIs API

-## This is an attempt to produce an API specification for an imaginary UI framework.
+## An API specification for an imaginary UI framework

 Driving the spec are the problems proposed in the [7GUIs project](https://github.com/eugenkiss/7guis/wiki).